Prayut backs return of tourists

 He gave an assurance that visitors would be monitored, and said he hoped local people would welcome them back.

-Areas in need of urgent relief will be prioritised, he said.
-He mentioned, for instance, the resort island of Phuket where local opinion is split over a proposal to let in foreign tourists.
+Areas highly damaged by the pandemic and in need of urgent relief will be prioritised, he said.
+He mentioned, for instance, the resort island of Phuket where people both agree with a proposal to let foreign tourists in and those who disagree.
 He said small groups of tourists will be allowed to come in under a sandbox concept (pilot project).

-Hotel operators in Phuket are trying to allay local concerns by insisting on strict rules for villa quarantines while not allowing foreign tourists to travel freely.
+Meanwhile, hotel operators in Phuket are trying to allay local concerns by insisting on strict rules for villa quarantines while dismissing the idea of letting foreign tourists travel freely.

 At present there are just two alternative state quarantine (ASQ) hotels in the province, but 56 more have applied and are awaiting inspection and approval.
 But some rules in Phuket's villa quarantine scheme have been relaxed, such as allowing guests who tested negative during the first five days to sunbathe on the hotel beach under social distancing rules.